 - The outer fibrous layer contains blood vessels, lymphatics, and nerves, all of which provide nutrients to, and drain, cartilage.

 - The inner chondrogenic layer contains progenitor cells, which regenerate cartilage.

-Overview of cartilage types
+Overview and structure of cartilage types

-|Hyaline cartilage||Elastic cartilage||Articular cartilage (specialized hyaline cartilage)||Fibrocartilage|
+|Characteristics||Hyaline cartilage||Elastic cartilage||Articular cartilage (specialized hyaline cartilage)||Fibrocartilage|

-|Main feature|| || || || |
+|Main features|| || || |

 |Perichondrium|| || |

-- Mesenchymal accumulate and differentiate into chondroblasts.
+- Mesenchymal chondroblasts. accumulate and differentiate into

 - Mesenchymal cells at the periphery of the cartilage model differentiate into fibroblasts, which form a connective tissue capsule (perichondrium or periosteum).